phensley/go-euler/README.md

 ## Solutions

-Solving the first 100 problems takes just under 10 seconds.
+Solving the first 100 problems takes just under 10 seconds on a 2010 Mac Pro 3.33 GHz Xeon cpu.

 Depending on my level of interest I've taken a deeper dive on some problems and not others.
 Some frequently-reused routines have been developed and optimized